 Let’s face it we’ve got a huge problem in people getting on the housing ladder, and don’t get me wrong building more homes is also part of the answer.
-But new homes aren’t built overnight and our first time buyers are so crucial to health of the market.
+But new homes aren’t built overnight and our first-time buyers are so crucial to the health of the market.

-In healthy times first timers can make up as much as 25% of the market, but that’s been slipping.
-Schemes like Help to Buy can be helpful in getting them on the ladder without it seems having a distorting affect on the market as a whole.
+In healthy times first-timers can make up as much as 25% of the market, but that’s been slipping.
+Schemes like Help to Buy can be helpful in getting them on the ladder without it seems to have a distorting effect on the market as a whole.